alexalexyang/hayat/README.md

 # Todos

 ## Priority
-- Add separate div so consultant can continue to refer to client's profile.
-- Add line to tell client to wait for a consultant when they first enter.
 - Have /dashboard listen on database table messages so that we can change tab name CSS on new messages.
 - Fix postgres notification so it properly garbage collects dead notification instances.
 - Write errors to log.
 - Enforce client-side password best practices.

 ## UX
+- Add line to tell client to wait for a consultant when they first enter.
 - Show only the first 200 lines, and then load all lines if user requests for it?

 ## ExplicitAuth